 Here’s a summary of those predictions.
 Enjoy:

 There will be 500 million people in the USA.
 (Close, but no cigar.
 There are 317 million of us in a world population of 7.1 billion)

 The average American will be 1 – 2 inches taller because of better health due to reforms in medicine, sanitation, food, and athletics.
 (Well done.
-The average height of American males in 2014 is 5 ft 9.5 in and 5 ft 4 in for females.
+The average height of American males in 2019 was 5 ft 9.5 in and 5 ft 4 in for females.
 In 1900 it was 5 ft 7.5 for men and 5 ft 2 in for women.
 Science says a better diet, better health care, better sanitation are all contributors)

 The letters “C,” “X” & “Q” will be abandoned from the alphabet because they are unnecessary.
 (The last time I looked those letters were still in the alphabet–and entirely necessary)

 Hot and cold air to heat/cool a house will come from spigots.
 (We call them vents today, and yes, most homes are heated and cooled by forced air HVAC systems)

 Mosquitoes and flies will be virtually extinct.
 (Sigh, not quite.
 The pesky insects are still with us.)